-In addition, the Investment Partnership's General Partner, is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
+In addition, the Investment Partnership's General Partner is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
 The Investment Partnership's General Partner will not be entitled to receive any carried interest with respect to the Excluded Athene Shares.
-As of December 31, 2017 and December 31, 2016, 11,246,235 and 33,738,702 of the Investment Partnership's Athene shares with a total cost basis of \$117.3 million and \$351.9 million, respectively, were subject to a carried interest allocation to its General Partner.
-The Investment Partnership's General Partner may elect to receive payment of carried interest in cash or in common shares of Athene Holding (valued at the then fair market value); and if the General Partner elects to receive payment of such carry in cash, then common shares of Athene Holding shall be distributed to the General Partner and immediately sold by the General Partner to pay for such carry in cash.
+As of December 31, 2018 and December 31, 2017, 273,919 and 11,246,235 of the Investment Partnership's Athene shares with a total cost basis of \$2.9 million and \$117.3 million, respectively, were subject to a carried interest allocation to its General Partner.

-As of December 31,2017 and December 31,2016, the Investment Partnership's economic ownership in Athene was 14.0% and 39.4%, respectively, (calculated without giving effect to restricted common shares issued under Athene's management equity plan), and effectively 45% of the voting power.
-The decrease in economic ownership for the year ended December 31, 2017, resulted from the distributions of Athene shares associated with the Follow-on Offering, Second Follow-on Offering, and 12-Month Unlock Distribution.
+As of December 31, 2018 and December 31, 2017, the Investment Partnership's economic ownership in Athene was 0.3% and 14.0%, respectively (calculated without giving effect to restricted common shares issued under Athene's management equity plan).
+The decrease in economic ownership for the year ended December 31, 2018, resulted from the distributions of Athene shares associated with the 15-Month Unlock Distribution.
 The economic ownership is based on the total shares allocable to its General Partner and Limited Partner.
 The net asset value of AAA excludes the net asset value of AAA Investments that is allocable to its General Partner which may be settled in cash or shares.

-The accompanying schedule shows the Investment Partnership's investments as of December 31, 2017 and 2016:
+The accompanying schedule shows the Investment Partnership's investments as of December 31, 2018 and December 31, 2017:

-(dollars in thousands) Shares Cost Fair Value Fair Value as a Percentage of Net Assets As of December 31, 2017: Opportunistic Investment - Athene 26,630,755 \$ 428,894 \$ 1,353,955 99.4% As of December 31, 2016: Opportunistic Investment - Athene 74,586,354 \$ 1,178,689 \$ 3,318,347 99.6%
+(dollars in thousands) Shares Cost Fair Value Fair Value as a Percentage of Net Assets As of December 31, 2018: Opportunistic Investment - Athene 605,555 \$ 9,570 \$ 24,120 85.3% As of December 31, 2017: Opportunistic Investment - Athene 26,630,755 \$ 428,894 \$ 1,353,955 99.4%